Trails

 Expert

-For a major aerobic workout, try Armstrong to Mid-Mountain.
-The trailhead begins at the Silver Star Condo complex which is equipped with a bike shop and cafe.
-This is another location where there isn’t much parking, so try to bus or ride from Park City Mountain base area.
+For a more aerobic workout, try Armstrong to Mid-Mountain.
+The trailhead begins at the Silver Star Cafe which has a great bike (and ski) shop next to it.
+This is another location where trailhead parking is restricted, so try to bus or ride from Park City Mountain base area less than half a mile away.
 The beauty of this one is unmatched anywhere in town.
 Initially, you get views of Park City as you begin to climb.
 Then trail becomes enveloped in a canopy of trees.
 Because it’s covered, it’s less likely to be dusty during periods of drought.

 About a mile up, you’ll pass a Park City Mountain ski lift.
 Then the trail turns more switchbacky.
 For a fun loop, cut south on H.A.M., which will take you to Spiro Trail, and back to where you started.
 For a longer journey, go Armstrong to Mid-Mountains, and travel toward Canyons Village on the Wasatch Crest.